Donald Trump Plans To Launch A Crackdown On Violent Video Games In The Wake Of Mass Shootings

 — LADbible (@ladbible) August 5, 2019

 Per Buzzfeed News, the book Moral Combat: Why the War on Video Games Is Wrong, written by Villanova University professor Patrick Markey and coauthor Christopher Ferguson, suggests that after the release of a popular violent video game — such as Grand Theft Auto— the rates of violent crime actually drop.
-According to the book, this pattern can be observed in all countries where the most violent video games are sold or during seasons when they are the most played.
+According to the book, this pattern can be observed in all countries where the most violent video games are sold or during seasons when they are the most-played.

 Interestingly, the same inverse correlation has been observed by researchers for the release of popular violent movies and TV shows.